-The practice had arrangements in place to monitor health and safety and deal with foreseeable emergencies.
+The practice had robust arrangements in place to monitor health and safety and deal with foreseeable emergencies.
+These included procedures for identifying and managing risks associated with infection control, medicines, premises and equipment.
 The practice manager and principal dentist carried out health and safety and checks which involved inspecting the premises and equipment and ensuring maintenance and service documentation was up to date.